lmharlem/python-api-challenge/README.md

 ![](Images/equatorsign.png)
-# What is the Weather Like?
+# What is the Weather Like? :snake:

 #### This Python script visualize the weather of 500+ cities around the world of varying distance from the equator.